Monterey Bay, California

 4. How will you repay the loan and/or provide an equity partner ROI?

-Venture Capital looks at the projected annual income statement and net operating margins (the percentage of earnings that are retained after all expenses, which is tied to the tax venue), and for an exit strategy and/or dividends (or similar gain-sharing), while by contrast …
+Venture Capital looks at the projected annual income statement and net operating margins (the percentage of earnings that are retained after all expenses, which is tied to the tax venue), as well as for an exit strategy and/or dividends (or similar forms of gainsharing), while by contrast …

-Project Capital looks at the Internal Rate of Return (IRR, levered or unlevered) an indicator of capital efficiency, not just profitability/cashflows.
+Project Capital looks at the Internal Rate of Return (IRR, usually unlevered as it is less subjective) an indicator of capital efficiency, not just profitability/cashflows.
+(More “terminology demystified”)

 On the debt side, to qualify for most loans (hint: not required for our flagship project funding program, CAP), there are usually bankability ratios to consider here such as “cash available for debt service” (CADS), debt service cover ratio (DSCR), and equity/debt leverage, among several others.
 More on the In3 Completion Assurance (guarantee) Program, which offers a “one stop shop” of both debt and equity from one source for up to 100% project finance: